pgdeniverville/bdnmc_utilities/README.md

 # bdnmc_utilities
-Python scripts for running and parsing bdnmc
+Python scripts for running and parsing bdnmc.
+This is preliminary and not yet functional.